transientskp/tkp/documentation/devref/database/assoc.rst

 .. warning::

-   The following detail is really aimed at devs or particularly interested users only, and can certainly be skipped on first reading.
+   The following detail is really aimed at developers or particularly interested users only, and can certainly be skipped on first reading.

 We assume that source extraction has been run on input images,